Language Acquisition Facilitator: Rocío Serrano

 * In consensus, the World Language Department at DHS, use the above grading scale for all courses.

-Engagement Students self-evaluate themselves every Friday by commenting on their weekly classwork form.
+Engagement Frequently, students self-evaluate themselves by commenting on their classwork and class performance on a form.
 I have the final decision on their grade.
 I use the notes I taken during the week to take the final decision.
-Students will lose ALL participation points for the day when breaking a rule or disrupting class.
+Students will lose all participation points for the day when breaking a rule or disrupting class.

 Retake Policy (does not apply to Honors and AP courses)